Thailand Food Guide – How to Eat and Order Like a Local Thai

 One of the many staples of Thai local good eats, the humble stewed pork leg over rice ข้าวขาหมู…

-WHERE TO FIND: I don’t have any particular shop to recommend, however good ol’ reliable Mark Wien’s recommends this Khao Ka Moo shop in Silom.
+Where to Eat it: I don’t have any particular shop to recommend, however good ol’ reliable Mark Wien’s recommends thisKhao Ka Moo shop in Silom.

 A plate of khao ka moo ข้าวขาหมู makes a hearty meal.

 The pork legs are braised inside a cauldron of mother broth.
-Made up of all kinds of soy sauce, an unhealthy amount of palm sugar, garlic and cinnamon sticks.
+Made up of all kinds of soy sauce, an unhealthy amount of palm sugar, garlic, and cinnamon sticks.

 The result is pork meat so soft you can eat it with a straw.
 Okay, that’s disgusting and sue me for exaggerating.